-20 Aug Unusual places to stay self-catering in Scotland
+20 Aug Unusual accommodation in Scotland

 The enjoyment of being in Scotland doesn’t need to stop when you get back to accommodation.
 The accommodation itself can help continue the fun.

-There is everything from a Boat berthed near Oban, an old railway Signal Box in Newtonmore, to a small old photographic studio on Calton Hill in Edinburgh.
+There is everything from a Boat berthed near Oban.
+An old railway Signal Box in Newtonmore.
+To a small old photographic studio on Calton Hill in Edinburgh.

 St Hilda adventure in height of summer are normally at sea with small private groups showing off Scotlands rugged coastline.

-However during Covid -19 lock down their boats are berthed at Dunstaffnage Marina, in an idyllic location, just three miles north of Oban.
+However during Covid -19 lock down their boats are berthed at Dunstaffnage Marina.
+In an idyllic location, just three miles north of Oban.
 They can be rented out as self catering accommodation.

-No sailing involved just the gentle lapping of the water against the hull to help you drift off to sleep.
+No sailing involved just the gentle lapping of the water against the hull.
+To help you drift off to sleep.